lamngaiwan/lamngaiwan/README.md

 - 👀 I’m interested in text code and print any project
 - 🌱 I’m currently learning in school as easy project and introduce at there
 - 💞️ I’m looking to collaborate on there
-- 📫 How to reach me ,you can follow my twitter and text me:yihonglaoye.👀
+- 📫 How to reach me ,you can follow my twitter and text me:yihonglaoye👀
 - i am in there to print my education life's project

 <!---